Ultimate Christmas fair food

 Charge a vendor a pitch fee to sell hot, roasted chestnuts at

 your fair.
 The smell alone is guaranteed to get everyone in the

-festive spirit - and it will ensure they sell plenty,
+festive spirit, and it will ensure you sell plenty!

 Decorate a gingerbread hat